sergmoro1/yii2-slide/README.md

 Often Slides are needed for the main page of the site.
 The module allows to manage a specified number of slides.
-Each slide can has title, subtitle, link and more.
+Each slide can has title, subtitle, link and more, count of parts depends on a slide template and your needs.

 Installation
 ------------